JOURNAL POLICIES

 International Journal of Cognitive Research in Science, Engineering and Education (IJCRSEE) is committed to serving the research community by ensuring that all articles include enough information to allow others to reproduce the work.
 A submitted manuscript should contain sufficient detail and references to permit reviewers and, subsequently, readers to verify the claims presented in it - e.g. provide complete details of the methods used, including time frames, etc. Authors are required to review the standards available for many research applications from Equator Network and use those that are relevant for the reported research applications.
 The deliberate presentation of false claims is a violation of ethical standards.

 Authors are exclusively responsible for the contents of their submissions and must make sure that they have permission from all involved parties to make the content public.
 Authors are also exclusively responsible for the contents of their data/supplementary files.
-Authors affirm that data protection regulations, ethical standards, third party copyright and other rights have been respected in the process of collecting, processing and sharing data.
+Authors affirm that data protection regulations, ethical standards, third party copyright and other rights have been respected in the process of collecting, processing and sharing data - Data Sharing Policy.

 Authors wishing to include figures, tables or other materials that have already been published elsewhere are required to obtain permission from the copyright holder(s).
 Any material received without such evidence will be assumed to originate from the authors.